Every piece of work,

 The activity log captures both — timestamps for people and agents alike.

-Decompose into trackable subtasks
+Break broad work into trackable subtasks

 Agents break broad tasks into focused subtasks automatically.
 Each subtask tracks its own cost and status.
 Everything rolls up to the parent — so you see the aggregate without losing the detail.
 When one subtask stalls, you see it.
 When costs spike, you see where.

-Your whole workstream in one view
+Your whole task list in one view